374B/Works.Fluent/README.md

         }
       }

-The same can be rewritten using FluentSwitch almost identically to the above examples, however instead of calling .Switch, we call .SwitchAll instead.
+This can be rewritten using FluentSwitch almost identically to the above examples, however instead of calling the Switch method we call the SwitchAll method instead.
 E.G:

     FluentSwitch<string>
       .Comparer(String.Equals)